enix403/enix403.github.io/src/routes/draft/draft-contents/probability-and-entropy.md

 However the distribution is not always uniform.
 To understand this, consider an **unfair** coin that is biased towards tails.
 It follows a distribution where flipping a tails has a probability of $0.9$, while that of flipping a heads is only $0.1$.
 Now when we sample from this distribution, most of the times we expect to see that the outcome is tails instead of heads.

+## Analysis of Probability Distributions

+Now that the foundational stuff is cleared up, we can start exploring some mathematical tools to study and understand probability distributions.

+### Entopy

+Let's start with the notion of _surprise_.
+Suppose you are about to flip the unfair coin as described above, and somebody comes up to you and predicts that the outcome will be tails.
+You say, "Well, ahm" and go ahead and flip the coin.
+Now, the coin does flip to a tail, hence the prediction did hold true. _Would you be surprised or not_ ?
+You knew that the tails was much more likely to happen anyway, and thus the occurance of tails must not have surprised you that much